 - Networking with published and unpublished authors of erotic romance and literary erotica from around the world.

-- Two free Passionate Ink Online Workshops per year (October to September) and discounted fees for all of Passionate Ink’s Online Workshops you register for beyond that.
+- Two free Passionate Ink Online Workshops per year (Jan-Dec) and discounted fees for all of Passionate Ink’s Online Workshops you register for beyond that.

 - Members only private pitch sessions with editors seeking erotic romance.

 - Organized Chats with published authors and industry professionals accessible to members only.

 - Discounted entry fees for Chapter Contests devoted to erotic romance and literary erotica for published and unpublished writers.

 - Passionate Ink Newsletter: The monthly newsletter provides opportunities for chapter members to publish articles, a great tool for publicity within RWA.

 - Member Milestones, a section of the PI newsletter, is a place to celebrate all your achievements.
 Contest wins, awards, completed manuscripts, first sales, fabulous reviews and list placements are all milestones your fellow PI members will be happy to celebrate with you.

 Due to the delicate nature of writing erotic romance, we take the privacy of our members very seriously.
 Unlike many RWA Chapters, we do not offer a public membership roster to our members of their “real life” identities.
 Members may also opt out of having their pen names listed on our website.
 Aside from select board members who must have access to member names for recordkeeping and RWA reporting purposes, no one else in Passionate Ink is aware of the private identifying information of our members if they choose to use a pseudonym.